 The evening time after sunset is the best time for performing Ahoi or Hoi Puja.

 Method of Ahoi Athen/ Hoi Ma Puja or Ahoi Ashtami Vrat, Puja

-In some of the traditional Indian families, making of a garland for each child, called Hoi, using two or four silver beads or coins and a pendant made of silver annually, on Ahoi Ashtami.
+In some traditional Indian families, making a garland of silver, for each child, called Hoi, using two or four silver beads or coins and a pendant made of silver annually, on Ahoi Ashtami.

-Method of Ahoi Ashtami Puja
+Ahoi Ashtami Puja rituals

-Place a Karwa which is a small earthen pot) or a small Kalash filled with water and covered with an earthen lid, is placed in a corner of Chauki before starting the preparations for Ahoi Ashtami Puja.
+Place a Karwa which is a small earthen pot or a small Kalash fill it with water and cover it with an earthen lid.
+Keep this Karwa or Kalash in a corner of Chauki before starting the preparations for Ahoi Ashtami Puja.

 Image of Mata Ahoi along with Sei on the wall, by Alpana, designing or using a purchased picture of Ma Hoi on the wallpaper.

 Then Sankalp (pledge) is taken for the prosperity and well-being of the sons or children.

-Fasting women worship and perform Puja, Arti with Deepak and offer Bhoga and Jal (holy water) to Ma Parvati, Lord Ganesha, Mata Ahoi and Sei, traditionally.
+They offer Bhoga and Jal (holy water) to Ma Parvati, Lord Ganesha, Mata Ahoi, and Sei, traditionally.

-Ahoi Puja is performed traditionally after seeing the first star in the sky.
-It is performed by lighting Deepak (filled with Ghee) in front of Lord Ganesha, Goddess Parvati, and Ma Ahoi.
+They light Deepak (filled with Ghee) in front of Lord Ganesha, Goddess Parvati, and Ma Ahoi.

-This Vrat is a difficult fast to observe, quite similar to Karwa Chauth, as this fasting is also done without taking fruits, food, and water.
+This Vrat is a difficult fast to observe, quite similar to Karwa Chauth.
+One can also observe the fast without taking fruits, food, and water.

-Ahoi Ashtami Vrat falls in the lunar month Ashwin (Krishna Paksha) as Ashwin begins fifteen days late in these States.
+Ahoi Ashtami Vrat falls in the lunar month Ashwin (Krishna Paksha) in the above states as Ashwin begins fifteen days late in these States.